Skip to content Skip to footer navigation

 An ice-maker (pictured middle left) can take up valuable space that you could put to better use.

-Smart fridges aren't a smart buy just yet, so proceed with caution before paying a packet for all the latest smart features
+Smart fridges aren't a smart buy just yet, so proceed with caution before paying a packet for the latest smart features

 2. Buying on brand alone